skiadas/AlgorithmsCourse/notes/brute_force.md

         - Explain the use of the double-for loop, and in particular the indices for each loop, especially the inner loop.
         - At intermediate steps of the algorithm, what part of the array, if any, is sorted?
         - Study Figure 3.2 which shows a run of the algorithm.
 What is the meaning of the vertical lines?
-        - True or False: BubbleSort is an in-place sorting algorithm
-        - True or False: BubbleSort is a stable sorting algorithm
+        - Is BubbleSort an in-place algorithm?
+Is it a stable algorithm?
         - Analyze the time complexity of BubbleSort.
         - Is there a difference in BubbleSort between best-case and worst-case?
         - How many entry swaps are needed for BubbleSort?